myungjoon/SGCNN/README.md

 # SGCNN

-This repository contains an implementation of the 'SGCNN' (Slab Graph Convolutional Neural Network) that predicts surface-related properties of crystal structures.
+This repository contains an implementation of the `SGCNN` (Slab Graph Convolutional Neural Network) that predicts surface-related properties of crystal structures.

-It provides 1) training a SGCNN model 2) an easy use to prediction of an adsorption energy using pre-trained model.
+It provides 1) training a `SGCNN` model 2) an easy use to prediction of an adsorption energy using pretrained model.

 <div align="center">
 <img src="https://github.com/myungjoon/SGCNN/blob/master/achitecture.png"><br>